Across The Roof of The World

 Things that make this trip unique

 There are multiple companies offering trips to the Arctic, but Heritage Expeditions continues to be the only company allowed to overnight a handful of passengers on Wrangel.
 Even without this optional expedition, traveling to the "The Roof of the World" by way of the Bering Strait is an extraordinary adventure.
 Several years back. more than 250 Polar Bears were sighted on Wrangel during a single cruise.
 Although the pack ice is receding throughout much of the world, this particular region continues to offer lots of ice, and lots of animals.
-For those travelers who typically aren't tempted to board a ship amongst a throng of hundreds or even thousands, there is both intimacy and privacy aboard the Spirit of Enderby.
+For those travelers who typically aren't tempted to board a ship amongst a throng of hundreds or even thousands, there is both intimacy and privacy aboard Heritage Adventurer.

 Option 1